learndatalab/learndatalab.github.io/_pages/home.md

 <!--#### About Us  -->
 LearnData Lab develops machine learning systems that enable AI to reason over complex relational data.

-We are a research group in the Department of Software at  [Sungkyunkwan University (SKKU)](https://en.wikipedia.org/wiki/Sungkyunkwan_University), led by Prof. Hogun Park.
-Our work focuses on machine learning, data mining, and trustworthy AI for graph-structured data.

-We study how intelligent systems can learn from and reason over structured information such as social networks, knowledge graphs, and multi-modal relational data.
-Our research spans graph representation learning, explainable AI, and knowledge-enhanced machine learning.

-Our goal is to build reliable and interpretable AI systems that bridge theoretical advances in machine learning with real-world applications.
+We develop machine learning systems that reason over complex relational data, including social networks, knowledge graphs, and multi-modal structured information.
+Led by Prof. Hogun Park in the Department of Computer Science and Engieering at [Sungkyunkwan University (SKKU)](https://en.wikipedia.org/wiki/Sungkyunkwan_University), our lab bridges theoretical advances in graph learning with real-world, trustworthy AI applications.

 #### Research Areas

-##### 1. Machine Learning and Data Mining for Graph-Structured Data
+##### 1. Graph Representation Learning & Reasoning
-We study algorithms capable of modeling complex relational information that arises in social and interaction networks, knowledge graphs and ontologies, educational and behavioral logs, multi-modal graphs, and multi-sensor data.
-By developing scalable graph representation learning techniques, we aim to enable AI systems that can understand and reason over large-scale relational structures.
-These methods support emerging applications such as GraphRAG, knowledge-grounded reasoning, multi-agent learning, and agent orchestration over structured data.
+We design scalable algorithms for modeling relational structure in knowledge graphs, interaction networks, behavioral logs, and multi-sensor data.
+This work supports emerging directions including GraphRAG, knowledge-grounded reasoning, and agent orchestration over structured data.

-##### 2. Explainable, Robust, and Trustworthy AI
+##### 2. Explainable & Trustworthy AI
-Our work seeks to improve the transparency and reliability of modern deep learning models by developing methods for interpretability and model understanding.
-This includes research on post-hoc explainability for graph neural networks, mechanistic interpretability of large language models, knowledge-enhanced LLMs, and knowledge editing techniques.
-We also study neural watermarking, model provenance, and approaches that integrate logical and symbolic reasoning with modern machine learning to ensure AI systems remain reliable and accountable in real-world environments.
+We develop methods to make deep learning models more transparent and reliable, from post-hoc explainability for GNNs to mechanistic interpretability of LLMs.
+Our work also addresses neural watermarking, knowledge editing, and the integration of symbolic reasoning into modern ML systems.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->